The mississippi delegation

 district 4 - u.s. rep. mike ezell (R)

-Representing Mississippi’s Gulf Coast region as a freshman member of the House, Congressman Mike Ezell serves on the Homeland Security Committee.
+Representing Mississippi’s Gulf Coast region as a second-term member of the House, Congressman Mike Ezell serves on the Natural Resources Committee and the Transportation and Infrastructure Committee.
 A former law enforcement officer, Congressman Ezell graduated from the University of Southern Mississippi, is married, and the father of one.

 Thomas Take: Safe Bet Republican